-This Prezzo Italian Hummus was inspired by my recent trip to Prezzo.
+This Prezzo Italian Hummus was inspired by a recent trip to Prezzo.
 I tried their Italian Hummus and really loved it, so decided to make my own inspired version at home.

-I’ve noticed that the most popular post on my blog (especially via search engines) is this Wagamama-Inspired Salad Dressing, so I thought doing more restaurant-inspired recipe posts was the way to go!
+One of the most popular post on my blog is this Wagamama-Inspired Salad Dressing, so I thought doing more restaurant-inspired recipe posts was the way to go!

 The recipe here is pretty similar to a normal hummus recipe, but you just substitute the chickpeas with cannellini beans (or any other white beans you have on hand should work, like haricot beans or butter beans).